 Currently, PCT is not taught in psychology degrees in our schools.
 Click here to view the TEDx lecture of Warren Mansell's lecture to Burnley College (2012) on the benefits of learning PCT in schools.

 Within university settings across the world, PCT is now being taught as part of undergraduate and postgraduate qualifications.
-Warren Mansell, Senior Lecturer at the University of Manchester, UK incorporates PCT into the 1st and 2nd year undergraduate syllabus, and provides a specialist 22 hour module on PCT in the third year.
+Warren Mansell, Reader in Clinical Psychology at the University of Manchester, UK incorporates PCT into the 1st and 2nd year undergraduate syllabus, and provided a specialist 22 hour module on PCT in the third year from 2008-2013.
 Students' accounts of the module have been analysed in an online paper.
 Warren Mansell, Rick Marken (UAS), Tim Carey (Australia), and a range of other academics across the globe are providing postgraduate level courses and research supervision on PCT.
 Feel free to contact them if you wish to develop your own PCT course.

 IAACT and The Connected School Program